 Before jumping into some ideas, do you want to skip all the planning?
-If so, use the Business Owner Activity Booklet to fulfill the requirements for this Junior Badge.
-This booklet has engaging exercises that teach girls how to start their own business.
+If so, use this Activity Booklet with engaging exercises that teach girls how to start their own business.
 These activities include creating a business website, role play running a store, and practicing a company pitch.
 With step-by-step activities, you can’t ask for a easier way to run your meeting.
-Learn more about this activity booklet and get yours today!
+Learn more and get yours today!

 Listen to “How I Built This”

 If you have a lot of girls who like learning through listening, the “How I Built This” podcast from NPR is awesome.
 You can listen to it on this website, or use a podcast streaming app and play it from your phone, etc.

 The host, Guy Raz, interviews a founder each episode and you hear about the untold stories behind major companies.
 The most compelling parts are when now multi-millionaire CEOs talk about the early days when everyone thought they were crazy, when they had barely any money in the bank, and when they were on the brink of failure but continue to persist.